mingxuan-he/Numerical_Analysis/README.md

 - Usage: Iterative rooting finding for systems of linear equations
 - This algorithm solves Ax=b iteratively using Jacobi Method (additive decomposition)
 - Helper functions: *add_decomp*, *norm*
+- The algorithm will converge to a unique root if A is strictly diagonally dominant.

 ### Gauss-Siedel Method (*gausssiedel*)
 - Implemented in numerics2_he